davidpofo/Quandl-Stock-Price/README.md

 # Flask on Heroku

-This project is intended to help you tie together some important concepts and technologies from the 12-day course, including Git, Flask, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.
+This Stock Price Milestone project is intended to help you tie together some important concepts and technologies from the 12-day course, including Git, Flask, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.